lucproglangcourse/lucproglangcourse.github.io/source/software.rst

 Zero-install option
 ```````````````````

-Scastie is an interactive playground for Scala with support for sbt configuration.
+Scastie is an interactive playground for Scala with support for Scala 3 and sbt (Scala Build Tool) configuration.
 It allows you to save code snippets to your GitHub account.
 To launch, visit https://scastie.scala-lang.org.